thalescpl-io/ciphertrust-manager-prometheus-grafana-example/README.md

     ```
     ksctl interfaces certificate get --name web --icertfile web-keysecure-local.pem
     ```

 2. Copy this file to the `trusted_cas` folder.

-3. Use openssl to retrieve the Common Name (CN) of the certificate, which will become the server_name value in Prometheus.
+3. Use OpenSSL to retrieve the Common Name (CN) of the certificate, which will become the server_name value in Prometheus.

     ```
     openssl x509 -noout -subject -in web-keysecure-local.pem
     ```

     Example response:

     `subject=C = US, ST = MD, L = Belcamp, O = Gemalto, CN = web.keysecure.local`

     The `CN` value, web.keysecure.local, is the value needed for Prometheus configuration file.

 4. Then configure the path and the server name of the certificate in the Prometheus configuration file (`prometheus.yml`), for example: